Professor Heather Tafel

 I joined the GVSU political science faculty first as a visiting instructor in 2003 and then as a member of the tenure-track faculty in 2004.
 Before moving to Michigan, I lived in Urbana-Champaign, where I did my graduate work at the University of Illinois, and in St. Petersburg, Florida, where I did my undergraduate work at a liberal arts college called Eckerd College.

 While growing up in Florida, I caught the travel bug early and learned German during my junior year of high school as an exchange student with the Congress-Bundestag exchange program.
-I returned to Germany during a semester abroad while in college and again after graduation by being awarded a Fulbright scholarship to study in Halle, in eastern Germany.
+I returned to Germany during a semester abroad while in college and again after graduation by being awarded a Fulbright scholarship to study in Halle, in Eastern Germany.
 A Peace Corps internship took me to Lesotho, southern Africa for three months during my junior year of college, and a Rotary Ambassadorial Scholarship landed me in Innsbruck, Austria for a year after living in Halle.
 While living in Austria and during graduate school at the University of Illinois, I learned Russian and then traveled there on several occasions with research support from the University of Illinois, American Councils for International Education, and Grand Valley State University.
-I still love traveling, and in my spare time I enjoy cooking, hiking, reading and meeting with my book club, and exercising at the YMCA.
+I still love traveling, and in my spare time I enjoy cooking, hiking, yoga, reading and meeting with my book club, and exercising at the YMCA.